‘I paid my debt to society’: Dad frustrated he’s still behind bars for NyQuil theft - NewsBreak

 Randolph believes he’s being unfairly punished for stealing the NyQuil in addition to all of the other crimes in his troubled past.

 “It’s like triple jeopardy.
 You understand what I’m saying?
-I paid my debt to society for the crime,” he said.
+I paid my debt to society for the crime,” he said.5 killed, officer injured in Colorado shooting spree

 His attorneys argue those crimes — committed while he was high or trying to get high — were repeatedly used to justify giving him a stiffer sentence after each new conviction.